visgl/deck.gl/API-GUIDELINES.md

-# deck.gl API and Layer Design Guidelines
+# deck.gl Design Guidelines

-An evolving set of API design guidelines intended to ensure that we offer a consistent, easy-to-learn API to our end users even as we add new layers and features.
+An evolving set of design guidelines intended to ensure that deck.gl is a consistent framework that is easy-to-learn as new layers and features keep being added.

 ## Design Principles
-First we define some abstract principles to define our general API design philosophy.
-The intention is that these can help us all get on the same page in terms of API vision, and help guide us in specific API design decisions when detailed recommendations covering a specific case are not available.
+The design principles listed here reflects deck.gl's general API design philosophy.

 * **Simplicity** - deck.gl was designed to be a very simple way to create and package WebGL visualizations APIs - Avoid creating APIs that do many things.
 Make APIs focused and composable.
 * **Layers** - When designing layers, think about ease of subclassing.
-  If you have lots of options and primitives in your layer, it will not be easy for others to use.
+  If a layer has lots of options and primitives, it's not easy to further extend it.
-* **Avoid “Magic”** - deck.gl aims for a transparent API that makes it clear to the user what happens at every stage.
+* **Avoid “Magic”** - deck.gl aims to have a set of transparent APIs that makes the effects bring by them clear to the users.
-  Makes it easy to get introduced to WebGL and shader programming through deck.gl.
+  Users can choose to learn WebGL and shader programming through deck.gl.
   This aligns with luma.gl, which exposes one class for every WebGL type.
-* **Reactive first** - deck.gl is designed to work in a [“Reactive architecture”](https://en.wikipedia.org/wiki/Reactive_programming)
-  application.
-It is great if it works well in other paradigms as well but this is a secondary goal.
+* **Reactive first** - deck.gl is primarily designed to work in a [“Reactive architecture”](https://en.wikipedia.org/wiki/Reactive_programming) application.
+It can be used in other programming paradigms but its support come secondary.

 ## Design Guidelines

-This is a list of specific design rules that have been agreed upon.
+This is a list of design rules that general applies to everything in the framework.
-Exceptions to all rules can always be made if there is a good justification (which should be documented somewhere if possible, in code comments, docs or similar).
+However, exceptions are sometimes necessary when there is an actual need and justification for it.
+Whenever this is happening, it needs to be documented somewhere, in code comments, docs, or other places that are easy to track.

 ## Rules for Defining and Naming Layers

 ### Basic Principles

-* **“Small” Set of Core Layers** - We want a small selection of versatile core layers, that are simple to understand and learn and easy to extend through subclassing.
+* **“Small” Set of Core Layers** - A small selection of versatile core layers that are simple to understand and easy to extend through subclassing are provided with deck.gl.
-* **Groups of Related Layers** - Ideally we'd like to have small “groups” of similar layers organized together.
-The layers within a group should be designed to address one type of problem (e.g. general geospatial visualizations, geo visualizations using S2 library, 3D chart layers, Mathematical layers, etc) and within each group w should at least have a consistent design in terms of features, naming of properties etc.
+* **Groups of Related Layers** - The intention is to have groups of layers that each of the groups addresses one type of problem (e.g. general geospatial visualizations, geo visualizations using S2 library, 3D chart layers, Mathematical layers, etc).
+  Consistency should be maintained throughout the same group in terms of features, naming of properties etc.
-* **Reasonably Flexible Layers** - We want layers to be flexible and handle a reasonable variety of use cases (to avoid having to maintain many very similar layers)
+* **Reasonably Flexible Layers** - Layers comes with deck.gl needs to be flexible and handle a reasonable variety of use cases.
-* **Avoid Overly Large/Complicated Layers** - Flexibility, but not at the expense of making our layers large and complicated so that they become hard to subclass and extend - that is a signal that the layer should be divided.
+* **Avoid Overly Large/Complicated Layers** - Flexibility, but not at the expense of making layers large and complicated so that they become hard to subclass and extend
+   - that is a signal that the layer should be divided.
 * **Orthogonality/Future Proofing** - Features should be added only after some thought has been given to the impact of supporting a similar feature on other similar layers and also to impact on future versions.
 * **64-bit Layers**
-  32 vs 64 bits: Until we can unify 32 and 64 bit layers (or fix the perf impact of 64 bits), we should offer both 32 and 64 bit versions (or only a 32 bit version, but never just a 64 bit version).
-  Naming: 64 bit layers will simply have the number `64` added at the end.
-ScatterplotLayer vs. ScatterplotLayer64.
-* **Consistency** We want to be consistent when offering 64 bit versions of our layers, so at least within a given “group” of layers all layers should either have 64bits or not.
-* **Geospatial** 64 bits is most valuable for geospatial layers, other layers that are primarily designed for non-geo use cases probably do not need in excess of 1.000.000x zoom.
+  64-bit support of the layers, if offered, will be through a fp64 prop settable by deck.gl's users.
+64-bit support is usually provided if the layers are expected to be used to visualize data with extremely high dynamic range, such as many cases in geospatial data visualization.
 * **2D vs 2.5D (extrusion)/3D Support**
   Simple “3D”: A “2D” layer can offer “3D” support without additional consideration if the cost in terms of code complexity and performance is small.
 E.g. the line layer can add a z coordinate to its positions with very little complexity and performance impact.
-* **Consistency within Layer Groups** - The layers withing a group should have a similar ambition in terms of 3D, e.g. the core geospatial layers in general try to provide 2.5D (extrusion) and low cost Z-coordinate support.
-* **Lighting and effects: TBD**
+* **Lighting and effects**
+  Layers with extrusion support (2.5D) or 3D should repsond correctly to lights through the lighting packages provided by deck.gl.
+This includes providing necessary APIs for setting light parameters.
-* **Splitting Layers** - If the code is significantly different between 2D and 3D it can be better to split into two layers - perhaps even into two layer groups.
-Some effort should be done to clean up code and check if sharing of some parts is possible.
+* **Splitting Layers** - If the code is significantly different different variant of the same layer (such as 2D and 3D), splitting into two might be necessary - perhaps even into two layer groups.
+Some effort should be done to clean up code and check if code reuse is possible.
 * **Functional Variants of Layers**
-  Examples are Brushed, Animated, Enhanced etc layers.
-  Unless of a compelling reason, we will probably want to provide these as examples rather than supported layers.
-When we have dynamic shaders we may be able to auto inject such features into existing layers using a handful of props.
+  Functional variants of layers such are Brushed, Animated, Enhanced etc, will be provided as examples rather than supported layers with the intention to help users implement similar functionality for themselves.

 ## Rules for Naming Props, Attributes, Uniforms and updateTriggers

-Summary: Custom layer props usually refer to either attributes or uniforms.
+Summary: Custom layer props usually corresponds to either attributes or uniforms of the underlying shaders.
 An accessor (like "getColor") always sets a WebGL attribute (whether a value or a function), and a normal prop (like "color") always sets a uniform (either to a value, or a value returned by calling the supplied function).